Table of Contents

 On average, Facebook video posts receive about 135% more organic traffic and engagement than images.
 We already know that more people prefer video content above any other type online.
 Yet, the fact that this trend is backed by such huge numbers further highlights the need to take advantage of the platform by businesses of all sizes.

 Videos hosted natively on Facebook’s platform perform as much as ten times better than video content that is merely linked or embedded in posts.
 This is an essential piece of data to keep in mind when you are trying to optimize your Facebook video post dissemination process.
-Even if you primarily host your videos elsewhere – like your website or YouTube channel – giving priority to host it natively on Facebook gives your videos better chances to reach broader audiences.
+Even if you primarily host your videos elsewhere – like your website or YouTube channel – giving priority to hosting it natively on Facebook gives your videos better chances to reach broader audiences.

 Length is one of the most critical video marketing statistics that both content creators and marketers alike should pay a great deal of attention to.
 As the appropriate length for one platform might not be ideal for another, aligning your content with people’s preferences can dramatically increase your video’s performance.
 Facebook videos that remain within this timeframe tend to perform better than longer or shorter ones.

 In a combined study between Facebook and Nielsen, it showed that when it comes to the value of video campaigns, the first three seconds generate about 47% of its value and 74% by those who watched less than ten seconds.
 These Facebook video post statistics showcase the importance of the very beginning of your videos, and an equal amount of effort needs to be allocated in making them pristine, to ensure the long-term health and success of your overall campaign.